Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 1. Use more data for training
 2. Applying regularization techniques e.g L2, Drop out, Data augmentation
 3. Search for a better NN architecture / hyperparameters better suited for the problem

+### WEEK 2

+#### Error analysis
+* Always examine the dev set to see the class images that are being misclassified by your model.
+This will give you an idea of the particular class that is misclassified most and improve on that  class.

+You can use a spreadsheet to make notes of the number of dogs or cats that are being misclassified in the dev set.
+Then compute the percentages.
+Also, check number of the images are blurry and kinda indistinguishable.
+So your columns can be labelled Dogs, Cats, Blurry, Instagram-like filtered Images, Comments.

+###Cleaning up Incorrectly Labeled data

+* DL models are very robust to random errors but it is not robust to systematic errors e.g if a model keeps misclasifying white dogs as cats, then this is a problem.

+#####Advice from Andrew Ng.
+Build your first ML or DL system quick and then reiterate.
+Do this by doing the following:
+1. Setup train/dev/test sets and metric
+2. Build initial system quickly
+3.
+2.